ashblue/fluid-behavior-tree/README.md

     // Triggers every time `Tick()` is called on the tree and this node is run protected override TaskStatus OnUpdate () {
-        // Points to the GameObject of whoever owns the Behavior Tree Debug.Log(Owner.name);
+        // Points to the GameObject of whoever owns the behavior tree Debug.Log(Owner.name);
         return TaskStatus.Success;
     }